hkanni/react-sample/README.md

 # React sample

-This is a single page app acting like a online shop.
+This is a single page app that mimics an online shop.

 1. Select items from item list
 2. Move to shopping cart to confirm your selected items and check out